Web Access Architecture and Sizing

 NFS Exports

-To access data in an NFS export, you must enable the SMB (CIFS) protocol for the NFS volume in order to create a share.
+To access data in an NFS export, enable the SMB (CIFS) protocol for the NFS volume in order to create a share.
 For more information, see Using Multiple Protocols.